Holden Premier

-The usual Premier fittings are standard bucket seats, extra exterior trim, carpeted floor mats, armrests, a center console, automatic transmission, the aforementioned quad-headlights beginning in 1968 and more, or less depending on the series.
+The usual Premier fittings are standard bucket seats, extra exterior trim, carpeted floor mats, armrests, a centre console, automatic transmission, the aforementioned quad-headlights beginning in 1968 and more, or less depending on the series.

-With the HD & HR models, an 'X2' option was available, with more detailed instrumentation, alongside a higher output engine, this specification was also available on the Special.
+With the HD & HR models, an 'X2' option was available, with more detailed instrumentation, alongside a higher output engine.
+This specification was also available on the Special.